Conference Call for Abstracts

 CMHC requires faculty and poster authors/presenters who have an interest in selling a technology, program, product, and/or service to healthcare professionals to disclose this information in order to be considered for and/or present at any CMHC educational session.

-If your abstract is accepted, you will be notified on or by Friday, September 10, 2021, and the abstracts will be posted on the CMHC website by October 8, 2021.
+If your abstract is accepted, you will be notified on or by Friday, September 10, 2021, and the abstracts will be posted on the CMHC website before the meeting.
 Only accepted abstracts will be posted online.
 Posters will be published on the CMHC website and in the journal Medical Sciences following the Congress.

 Poster and Presentation Guidelines